jobovy/galpy/README.md

 `galpy` supports both Python 2 and 3.
 Specifically, galpy supports Python 2.7 and Python 3.7, 3.8, 3.9.
-It should also work on earlier Python 3.\* versions, but this is not extensively tested on an ongoing basis.
+It should also work on earlier Python 3.\* versions, but this is not extensively tested on an ongoing basis and because libraries that `galpy` depends on are dropping earlier Python 3.\* versions, `galpy` itself likely doesn't fully work on them.
 Travis CI builds regularly check support for Python 3.9 (and of 2.7, 3.7, and 3.8 using a more limited, core set of tests) and Appveyor builds regularly check support for Python 3.9 on Windows.